Goal: Create a multi-purpose robot capable of scoring both game pieces and climbing to the highest level during the endgame.

 Competitive Advantage: Quickly secures both switches so our alliance partners can concentrate on scale scoring.

-Significant Challenges: packaging multiple systems into smallest footprint that fits below the height of the portal, managing matches where our partners cannot socre on the scale
+Significant Challenges: Packaging multiple systems into smallest footprint that fits below the height of the portal, managing matches where our partners cannot score on the scale.

 Inspiration: 2012 robot Shifty’s elevator for collecting and raising fuel.

 Configuration: Hopper pivots upwards from drive base to allow full access to electronics.

 Result: Climbed successfully in more than 90% of matches, scored a side goal and ten fuel in the same autonomous.